Academic Policy 1405.11

 and procedures.

-- Peer Review for All Faculty at the Rank of Assistant Professor and Above
+- Peer Review for All Full-Time Faculty

 The purpose of the required annual Peer Review is to (a) provide feedback to the faculty member concerning their performance during that calendar year, and (b) to provide input advisory to the Unit Head/Chair in performing each faculty member’s annual review.